AlexandreRio/freenet-internals/README.md

 ## License

-I still have to figure out which licence to use.
-I want it to be as free as possible but I will also have to use existing texts and schemas.
+I still have to figure out which license to use.
+I want it to be as free as possible but I will also have to use existing texts and schemas, probably a GPL-compatible license.